elizacodes/uni-python-projects/README.md

 - Income *greater than/equal to $500 and less than $1500*: tax rate is 15%
 - Income *greater than/equal to $1500 and less than $2500*: tax rate is 20%
 - Income *greater than/equal to $2500*: tax rate is 30%

+- ## 💯 Grade Statistics
+Provides important statistics for a specific grade based on the user inputs with their classes and the grades in their classes.
+The following output is printed:
+- Average
+- Maximum
+- Minimum